dthompson-jti/safety-check-app-concept/README.md

 -   **Simulated Login/Logout:** A complete start-of-shift session workflow, featuring secure, client-side validation for empty fields and a generic, enumeration-resistant error for failed credentials.
 Includes user assistance affordances and a developer shortcut.
 -   **High-Craft Navigation Model:** The application uses a dual-pattern navigation system.
     -   **Push Layout (Side Menu):** The main navigation menu uses a "push" animation.
 When opened, it slides into view from the left, smoothly pushing the entire main application view to the right.
-This creates a sophisticated spatial relationship and preserves context.
+Its contents are built from a consistent, token-driven `MenuItem` component, and it features a distinct, card-styled user profile area in the footer.
     -   **Film Strip (Dashboards):** The primary workspaces (Time-Sorted and Route-Sorted Schedules) exist on a horizontal "film strip."
 Switching between them uses a sliding panel animation.
 This is all contained within a persistent application shell (header and footer) that provides global actions and view controls.
 -   **Dynamic Check Schedule:** A performant list of checks with live timers and two sorting modes (Time and Route).
 The list is rendered using a standard component map to ensure high-fidelity animations, prioritizing craft over premature optimization.
 -   **Core Scan-to-Save Workflow:** An end-to-end flow for scanning QR codes (or simulating scans) and recording check outcomes.
 This includes a "pre-scan alert" to notify caregivers of critical resident information *before* a scan is completed.
 -   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature and a visually distinct UI for residents with special classifications.
 -   **Sophisticated Modal System:** The app employs a multi-tiered modal strategy to optimize user experience.
     -   **Full-Screen Modals:** Used for immersive, high-content views like the History and Settings overlays.
-    -   **Bottom Sheet Modals:** A mobile-first pattern used for contextual actions like initiating a Supplemental Check or writing an NFC tag, preserving context and improving ergonomics.
+    -   **Bottom Sheet Modals:** A mobile-first pattern used for contextual actions like initiating a Supplemental Check, writing an NFC tag, or performing a Manual Check Selection, preserving context and improving ergonomics.
+-   **Semantic Haptic Feedback:** A centralized system provides tactile feedback for key actions and state changes (e.g., success on save, warnings for late items), enhancing user awareness on mobile devices.
 -   **Simulated Admin Tools:** A dedicated settings area for administrative tasks, including a complete, high-feedback UI simulation for provisioning room NFC tags.
 -   **Simulated Connection Status:** A developer toggle in the settings allows for simulating 'Online' and 'Offline' states to test the UI's responsiveness.